-3. Lezyne Caddy Roll
+Lezyne Roll Caddy

-It’s single velcro strap, hook and loop system makes it easy to mount on the saddle rails.
+Its single velcro strap, hook, and loop system makes it easy to mount on the saddle rails.
 Furthermore, the velcro strap can be removed if you want to keep them inside your jersey pockets.

-Bike Saddle Bags Buyers Guide
+Saddle Bags Buying Guide

+It’s essential to assess its quality and overall durability.
 For one, I’d like to buy something that will last for a long time and if possible isn’t that pricey.

 - Synthetic rubber materials are also good for their rainproof capabilities.